Email Marketing Best Practices (Research)

 Leverage the word free and in everything you possibly can.

 Will voter mail-in fraud rumors weaken confidence in direct mail marketing?

-Add to that, especially for B2Bs, the fact that most people are working from home, so there’s no way to send them anything in via mail to their office, because we don’t know where they are.
+Add to that, especially for B2Bs, most people work from home, so there’s no way to send them anything via mail to their office because we don't know where they are.

 So expect the USPS and direct mail marketing as a whole to take a hit for the next six months, but it should resume after that.

 You don't need the best email marketing platform.
 They're all good.
 Some of the leaders are Marketo, HubSpot, Eloqua, and MailChimp.

 But most marketers don't need all the bells and whistles to send out email campaigns, so don’t spend much money on features you won’t use.

 Look for an email marketing platform that supports email templates for a fair price, but that will not nickel and dime you if you send an extra 10,000 to 20,000 names.
 It shouldn’t cost you exponentially more.

 You also want a platform that maintains a good sender reputation, which is labor-intensive and tricky.
 MailChimp and Campaign Monitor both deliver high-volume sends dependably.